Dimethylheptylpyran: Investigation as non-lethal incapacitating agent

-Unsuitability for military application
+Military application

 The combination of strong incapacitating effects and a favorable safety margin led the Edgewood Arsenal team to conclude that DMHP and its derivatives, especially the O-acetyl ester of the most active isomer, EA-2233-2, were among the more promising non-lethal incapacitating agents to come out of their research program.

 However, DMHP had the disadvantage of sometimes producing severe hypotension at pre-incapacitating doses, which did not occur with the more widely studied and publicized belladonnoid anticholinergic agents, such as 3-Quinuclidinyl benzilate (BZ), which was discovered and subsequently weaponized.
-Military applications of synthetic cannabis were limited because the drug was both illegal and politically toxic to study via laboratory administration to enlisted servicemen.
-Both EA-2233-2 and the red-oil THC distillate predecessor (called EA-1476) both received limited budget and resources when compared to the study of other incapacitating agents of BZ derivatives and EA 1729 (LSD), which was widely believed at the time to be a viable mind-control and truth serum useful in a variety of Cold War applications.
-Initially, the 8 stereoisomers of EA-2233 could not be separated; later, two of the individual isomers of EA 2233 were isolated and tested, but were found to cause both orthostatic hypotension and minimal effects on performance at the very low doses used.
-EA 2233 did not seem to have sufficient potency to be of military interest, since an oral dose of 60mcg/kg caused a maximum decline of only 40% (at most) in performance at language and number processing tasks.
-A study was later published which showed that the oral effects of ordinary THC were only about one-third that of THC smoked as marijuana.
-The study suggests that the effectiveness of EA 2233 in an aerosol might be much greater than by the oral route, but this has never been independently verified using DMHP EA 2233.
-EA 2233 has never been used outside of the Edgewood Arsenal where it caused zero deaths in healthy volunteers from the military, but has been theorized to be able to pose a risk to those either very young, very old or possibly to cause loss of motor skills in those with pre-existing hypotension.
-In all cases, it was reported that after 72 hours the subjects showed no detectable residual effects, flashbacks, etc.
+Military applications of synthetic cannabinoids were limited because the drug was both illegal and politically toxic to study via laboratory administration to enlisted servicemen.
+Both EA-2233-2 and the red-oil THC distillate predecessor, EA-1476, received limited budget and resources compared to the study of other incapacitating agents of BZ derivatives and LSD, (which was widely believed at the time to be a viable mind-control and truth serum useful in a variety of Cold War applications).
+Initially, the 8 stereoisomers of EA-2233 could not be separated; later, two of the individual isomers of EA-2233 were isolated and tested, but were found to cause both orthostatic hypotension and minimal effects on performance at the very low doses used.
+EA-2233 did not seem to have sufficient potency to be of military interest, since an oral dose of 60mcg/kg caused a maximum decline of only 40% (at most) in performance at language and number processing tasks.

-However, because DMHP was deemed to have an unsafe TI (Therapeutic Index) relative to BZ for use during military operations, its study was abandoned in favor of BZ.